pdrosos/ShareDontWaste/README.md

 - Recipients

 Recipients register from the public section of the website, click on Donations, then Details and fill in the request form.
 From "My Requests" section they are able to see their all requests up to now.
 From the Unread Comments link they can add comment to the request to a donation they have already made.

 - Administration

-Admininstrators are able to see a list of all donors, recipients, donations and donation requests in Grid list View.
+Administrators are able to see a list of all donors, recipients, donations and donation requests in Grid list View.
 They can also edit the details of all these entities.

 ----------------------